JoelJacobStephen/joeljacobstephen/README.md

 Welcome to my Github Page!!

 ## 🚀 About Me
-I'm a 3rd year student currently pursuing Computer Science Engineering in NHCE Bangalore Currently in love with Web Development, especially coding in VueJs.
+I'm a 3rd year student currently pursuing Computer Science Engineering in NHCE Bangalore.
+Currently in love with Web Development, especially coding in VueJs.
 Love to code and play the piano.

 ## 🛠 Skills